Claude Desktop¶

 Check Markers¶

-# Find all AAM markers
+# Find all AAM markers in CLAUDE.md

 grep "BEGIN AAM" CLAUDE.md